shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/Research.md

 ---

-Project 1: Influence of Masonry Infills on Blat Response of Earthquake-Resistant RC Buildings
+Project 1: Influence of Masonry Infills on Blast Response of Earthquake-Resistant RC Buildings
 ======

 Team